Safe Zocalo, Oaxaca City

 Hacer de chivo los tamales

-To pull a switcheroo / Say one thing, do another — usually to trick or deceive someone
+Meaning: To pull a switcheroo / say one thing and do another, usually to trick or deceive someone.

 Chupó faros